1979 Florida State Seminoles football team

 The 1979 Florida State Seminoles football team represented Florida State University in the 1979 NCAA Division I-A football season.
 The team was coached by Bobby Bowden and played their home games at Doak Campbell Stadium.

-Florida State finished #6 in the AP poll and #8 in the UPI poll with an 11–1 record.
+Florida State finished No. 6 in the AP poll and No. 8 in the UPI poll with an 11–1 record.
 The Seminoles' offense scored 326 points while the defense allowed 160 points.
 The Seminoles finished the regular season unbeaten for only the second time in program history and played in the Orange Bowl.

 Schedule

 Season summary

 Mark Lyles led the team in rushing with 1011 yards and 8 touchdowns.
 Jimmy Jordan led the team in passing with 1173 yards and threw 13 touchdown passes.
 Jackie Flowers led the team in receiving with 37 catches for 622 yards and 7 TD receptions.
 Monk Bonasorte led the team with 8 pass interceptions.
 Bonassorte {DB}, Bobby Butler {DB}, Jackie Flowers {TE}, Mike Good {G}, Ken Lanier {OT}, Ron Simmons {NG} and Scott Warren {DE} were selected to the First team All-South Independent team.
 Ron Simmons was selected as a First team All-American.
 Bonasorte was a 3rd team AP All-American.
 Bobby Butler {DB}, Jackie Flowers, Mike Good, Jimmy Jordan {QB} and Ken Lanier were named as Honorable Mention All-Americans by the Associated Press and/or The Sporting News.
 Mark Lyles {RB} {Cincinnati}, Flowers {Dallas}, Walter Carter {DT} {Oakland} and Jordan {New England} were selected in the 1980 NFL draft.